ChrisWilliamson11/blender-assistant-mcp/README.md

 MCP Tools:

-Below is a list of the tools exposed to the assistant.
-Each tool takes JSON-style arguments (shown by name only) but run through an SDK assistant_sdk to keep context light.
-It can use assistant_help to get information about tools, as well as get_scene_info to maintain a current image of the scene hierarchy, or other “info” tools such as viewport capture to understand the scene, then act with creation/modification tools.
+Below is a list of the tools.
+Each tool takes JSON-style arguments & can be exposed as an MCP tool, or discoverable through an SDK assistant_sdk to keep context light.
+If running through the sdk, the LLM can use assistant_help to get information about tools.
+It maintains a 'state' of the scene through 'get_scene_info' to maintain a current image of the scene hierarchy, similar to using an outliner.

 - Blender
   - get_scene_info(an outliner style representation of the scene)